adellorto/Advanced-Simulation---Group-12/EPA133a-Lab/EPA133a-G12-A2/model/README.md

   In this file, you define model batch runs.
 The finalised version of this script saves the outputs of each simulation in the directory  'experiment' as a .csv file.
   This script is also where you can control the scenario of the simulation and test its robustness by modifying the seed.

+- [data_pull.py](data_pull.py): Contains the data pull routines for the model.
+The data pull routines takes processed input from the real world and produces a fitting `.csv` file for the model.

+  In this file, you define the data pull routines in case your real-world data has a different arrangement from the Bangladesh network of roads.
+Here we can also select which is the road of interest for the model generation.

 - [ContinuousSpace](ContinuousSpace): The directory contains files needed to visualize Python3 Mesa models on a continuous canvas with geo-coordinates, a functionality not contained in the current Mesa package.

   Editing files in this directory is NOT recommended for our assignment.